nandan2003/Databricks-Formula1-Project/README.md

-# Azure Databricks Incremental Data Pipeline (Formula 1 Races Data)
+# Formula1 Azure Databricks Incremental Data Project (Formula 1 Races Data)

 ## Overview
 This project showcases an end-to-end data pipeline built using Azure Databricks and Azure Data Factory to handle incremental loads of Formula 1 race data.
 The pipeline processes raw data from Azure Data Lake Gen 2, transforming it across three data layers (Bronze, Silver, Gold), and then connects to Power BI for visualization.